-The Yorkshire Collaborative Academy Trust (YCAT) seeks to appoint two Members.
+Yorkshire Collaborative Academy Trust (YCAT) seeks two non-executive directors to join its board.
 This is a growing multi-academy trust dedicated to working with primary schools.
-The trust was formed in 2015 by three primary schools that had a long track record of successfully working in partnership; two further schools joined in the 2016/17 academic year.
-Board meetings are held in the North Yorkshire area.
+The trust was formed in 2015 by three primary schools with a long track record of successfully working in partnership.
+Two further schools joined in the 2016/17 academic year.
+Board meetings are held in North Yorkshire.

 About the trust

-YCAT is building a partnership of schools that put the needs of children at their heart, and is committed to collaborative working.
+YCAT is building a partnership of schools that put the needs of children at their heart and is committed to true collaborative working.
 Its schools work together to ensure pupils are confident, responsible and are equipped with the knowledge and skills to take ownership of their life-long learning.

 The trust seeks to continue to identify ways to further improve progress in its high attaining schools.
 This is achieved through the establishment of consistent operational models, to ensure that its provision has the maximum impact on children’s outcomes.

 The trust has recently been praised in a national DfE media release as one of the top ten MATs in the country for attainment levels at Key Stage 2 (end of primary stage):

 YCAT is committed to growing the trust in order to continue to meet the need for more innovative approaches for school improvement across the region, in particular in rural areas.